-- 27. The imputation set out in sub-paragraphs 10(d) and 11(d) of the Statement of Claim ("The applicant, an acting legend, had inappropriately touched an actress while working on the Sydney Theatre Company's production of King Lear") is substantially true based on the following facts matters and circumstances: - 27.1 The Respondents rely upon the particulars set out in paragraphs 14 to 24 above. - 28.
-The imputation set out in sub-paragraphs 10(f) and 11(f) of the Statement of Claim ("The applicant's conduct in inappropriately touching an actress during King Lear was so serious that the Sydney Theatre Company would never work with him again") is substantially true based on the following facts matters and circumstances: - 28.1 The Respondents rely upon the particulars set out in paragraphs 14 to 24 above. - 28.2 In or about April 2016, the Complainant made a complaint to the Sydney Theatre Company about the Applicant's conduct towards her during the Production. - 28.3 In the period following receipt of the complaint the Sydney Theatre Company investigated the complaint. - 28.4 Following the investigation the Sydney Theatre Company decided that it would never work with the Applicant again.
+- 27.-The imputation set out in sub-paragraphs 10(d) and 11(d) of the Statement of Claim ("The applicant, an acting legend, had inappropriately touched an actress while working on the Sydney Theatre Company's production of King Lear") is substantially true based on the following facts matters and circumstances: - 27.1-The Respondents rely upon the particulars set out in paragraphs 14 to 24 above. - The imputation set out in sub-paragraphs 10(f) and 11(f) of the Statement of Claim was so serious that the Sydney Theatre Company would never work with him again") is substantially true based on the following facts matters and circumstances: - 28.1-The Respondents rely upon the particulars set out in paragraphs 14 to 24 above. - 28.2-In or about April 2016, the Complainant made a complaint to the Sydney